Note the more recent V.KEL model with memory that stores configuration in flash, no backup required.

 Usually 1 PPS but the series 5 may be configured at 0.25-999Hz.
 The series 6T (only) and 7 0.25Hz-10MHz.
 So the series 6T and 7 may output any frequency up to 10MHz with GPS precision.
 There is likely to be a lot of jitter, a PLL will be required for use as anything other than an accurate frequency reference.

-Ebay is a source of modules a search for NEO6M will find them.
+Ebay is a source of modules a search for Ublox NEO 7 will find them.
+Also note the V.KEL VK2828U7G5LF, details near the bottom of this page.

 The SiLabs CP2102 is used in these modules.
 The data sheet and drivers (If Windows does not install them) may be obtained from their web site. http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx